skypilot-org/skypilot/docs/source/reference/kubernetes/index.rst

 * **How do I view the pods created by SkyPilot on my Kubernetes cluster?**

-  You can use your existing observability tools to filter resources with the label :code:`parent=skypilot`.
+  You can use your existing observability tools to filter resources with the label :code:`parent=skypilot` (:code:`kubectl get pods -l 'parent=skypilot'`).
 As an example, follow the instructions :ref:`here <kubernetes-observability>` to deploy the Kubernetes Dashboard on your cluster.

 * **How can I specify custom configuration for the pods created by SkyPilot?**